Apex (dinosaur)

-"Apex" is a fossilized specimen of an unknown species in the genus Stegosaurus, discovered in Colorado's Morrison Formation in 2022.
+Apex is a fossilized specimen of an unknown species in the genus Stegosaurus, discovered in Colorado's Morrison Formation in 2022.
 Dated to the Late Jurassic epoch, it is the largest known Stegosaurus fossil, preserving skin impressions and throat ossicles alongside a mostly complete skeleton.
-On July 17, 2024, the specimen was sold at Sotheby's for $44.6 million to hedge fund billionaire Kenneth C. Griffin, making it the highest-priced fossil ever sold at auction.
+On July 17, 2024, the specimen was sold at Sotheby's for $44.6 million to hedge fund billionaire Kenneth Griffin, making it, at the time, the highest-priced fossil ever sold at auction.
 The sale sparked debate among paleontologists regarding the purchase by private individuals of specimens with high scientific value.

 In December 2024, the fossil was loaned to the American Museum of Natural History, and is planned to be exhibited there for four years.
 Researchers aim to identify Apex's species, and study its growth pattern.